-At Britain’s Wembley Stadium, the venerable FA Cup also a science study for post-pandemic crowds
+At Britain’s Wembley Stadium, the venerable FA Cup is also a science study for post-pandemic crowds

 Britain is slowly emerging from its third national lockdown and has announced a step-by-step plan to ease restrictions.

 On Monday, pubs and restaurants will open indoors for the first time in months.
 Indoor and outdoor venues will also be allowed to host events, but with social distancing and caps on capacity.
-For instance, indoor venues can have up to 1,000 spectators or half capacity, whichever is lower.
-Large outdoor venues, like big soccer stadiums, will have a cap of 10,000, or a quarter full, whichever is less.
+For instance, indoor venues can have up to 1,000 spectators or half-capacity, whichever is lower.
+Large outdoor venues, such as big soccer stadiums, will have a cap of 10,000 or a quarter full, whichever is lower.

 It’s a start.
-But hardly a fingersnap back in time to heaving sports stadiums or sweaty nightclubs.
-At the last FA Cup final in 2019, more than 85,000 fans packed into Wembley.
+But hardly a snap back in time to heaving sports stadiums or sweaty nightclubs.
+At the FA Cup final in 2019, more than 85,000 fans packed into Wembley.

 And as long as capacity restrictions are in place, certain events aren’t viable.
 The bigger musicals in London’s West End, for instance, need to sell about 80 to 85 percent of tickets to break even.

 The British government is hoping that its Events Research Program can help guide a fuller reopening.
-Johnson has set June 21 as the target date to lift all restrictions, though on Friday he warned that could be pushed back because of the risk posed by the coronavirus variant first identified in India.
+Johnson has set June 21 as the target date to lift all restrictions, though on Friday he warned that it could be pushed back because of the risk posed by the coronavirus variant first identified in India.

 Johnson has repeatedly touted testing as a way out of the pandemic.
 Last fall, he unveiled “Operation Moonshot,” a plan to test 10 million Brits every single day.
-While that didn’t happen, officials are still looking for a new way forward, which could include testing before large events, or vaccine passports, or other maybe other measures entirely.
+Although that didn’t happen, officials are still looking for a new way forward, which could include testing before large events, vaccine passports or other measures entirely.

 Some of the experimental events, including a business conference and two raves at a nightclub in Liverpool, dropped social distancing requirements and allowed participants to go maskless.
 Fans at Wembley are still being urged to stay three feet apart.